dipankardas011/dipankardas-portfolio/content/diary/Sep23.md

 description = "Let's talk about my September 2023"
 +++

+# Date 2023-09-17
+1. almost done with http server and security concenrs and tolerations and tains for ksctl scaleup and scaledown

 # Date 2023-09-16
 1. was able to fetch required info from the ksctl cli and apply configmap, secret, and deployment for httpserver for scaling up and down
 2. and just relax